cbdevnet/microcontroller-workshop/README.md

 to simply uploading that.
 However, I would highly recommend doing the same when teaching this workshop on computers that are not completely under your control (e.g. a bring-your-own-device setting).

+All of the examples pull in `m8def.inc`, which contains the platform-specific definitions for the mega8.
+This file should usually come with your assembler, in avra's case you can probably find it under `/usr/share/avra/`.

 On the hardware side of things, you'll need
 * The actual microcontrollers (ATmega8)
 * Red/green/yellow LEDs